 - Have plates and dishes in an easy-to-reach place

-- Put bulk items in smaller, easier to lift containers – such as laundry detergent or dog food
+- Put bulk items in smaller, easier-to-lift containers, such as laundry detergent or dog food

 Most importantly, work with your medical team to prepare before and after surgery.